dflock/duncanlock.net/content/posts/tech/useful-thunar-custom-actions.rst

 Command:
     .. code-block:: bash

-        for file in %F; do rename 'y/A-Z/a-z/' $file; done File Pattern:
+        for file in %F; do rename 'y/A-Z/a-z/' "$file"; done File Pattern:
     ``*``
 Appears if selection contains: